oskarth/praxis/README.md

 arrays, but seems more idiomatic to use transients.
 Curious to see how others do this in numerically intensive environments.*

-*October 8 to October 10, 2015.
+*October 8 to October 11, 2015.
 Initially intended to make a dashboard in Clojurescript, but found myself making something else that doesn't belong in this repo. ~10h spent on it; a lot of flailing around with Github, CORS, Firebase etc. I moved it to Gitcomm repo.*

-*October 11, 2015.
+*October 12, 2015.
 Quadratic sorts in C. Decided in-place algorithms make a lot more sense to do in a language like C, rather than mucking around with type aliases and transients in Clojure.
 Bubble sort in ~30m.
 Speaks to non-fluency in C for such a simple problem - good diagnostics! ~10m for selection sort, so that's pretty good. ~10m for insertion sort too, but had to look up algo pseudo to grok.*

-*October 12, 2015.
+*October 13, 2015.
 Stroke REST API in Clojure. ~3h, not a lot of progress.
 Got basic server, routes and json response up, basic auth work in progress (figuring out how to test/simulate it).
 A lot of mocking around with tools.
 Will do more on this soon.
 Want to get to a decent state in 1-3h.
 Will specify it more soon.*

+*October 14, 2015.
+Lowest common ancestor in Clojure.
+Just ~1h this morning.
+Had problems with expressing tree traversal in a sane way, so eventually looked it up.
+Didn't tackle real problem yet.*